stjet/Faucet-v2/documentation/config.md

 ### `notice` properties

 Set to `false` if you do not want to display any notice.
-- `title`: The title of the notice
+- `title`: The title of the notice.
-- `content`: The content of the notice
+- `content`: The content of the notice.
 - `link`: The link inside of the notice.
 Set to `false` if you do not want to display a link.

 ### `sponsor` properties